moorepants/dissertation/extensions.rst

 -------

-To expand on the ideas presented in the previous section, I'd like to share some findings from a short conference paper that Luke and I put together [Moore2007]_.
+To expand on the ideas presented in the previous section, I'd like to share some findings from a short conference paper that Luke Peterson and I put together for the 11th International Symposium on Computer Simulation in Biomechanics [Moore2007]_.
 I have included it here almost verbatim but have updated the writings to tie it into the dissertation and make it less dated.
 I also have not updated the derivation of the equations of motion to reflect the parameters and methodolgy presented in this dissertation, so I will leave those out but they can be found in the source code.
 None-the-less the model can be systematically derived in the same fashion as the previous sections.
-The initial interest in this model was an unpublished paper by David de Lorenzo and Mont Hubbard which explored parameter studies of a model similar to the one that is presented.
-Here We pursue the effects that passive springs and dampers at the biomechanical joints have on the stability of the bicycle.
+The initial interest in this model was an unpublished paper by David de Lorenzo [Lorenzo1996]_ and Mont Hubbard which explored parameter studies of a model similar to the one that is presented.
+I have a inclination to try to get it published as a heavy review stopped it in its tracks in 1996, but that will have to wait.
+Here I pursue the effects that passive springs and dampers at the biomechanical joints have on the stability of the bicycle, much in the same way as the previous section but with a more complex rider model.

 Introduction
 ------------

-In this paper, we build on the Whipple model by adding biomechanical degrees of freedom that capture the dominant rider's motion and the flexible coupling to the rear frame.
+We build on the Whipple model by adding biomechanical degrees of freedom that capture the dominant rider's motion and the flexible coupling to the rear frame.
 The rationale for doing so is that the mass and inertia of a rider is much larger than that of the bicycle, and the coupling between the rider and the bicycle is certainly not rigid.
 Rider modeling has been approached in the motorcycle literature [Limebeer2006]_ but typically does not address the smaller vehicle inertial properties and the possible difference in the coupling constants.
-For example, when riding a bicycle, it is easy to observe that the frame yaw and roll motions are different from the rider yaw and roll motions.
+For example, when riding a bicycle, it is easy to observe that the frame yaw and roll motions are differ from the rider yaw and roll motions.
 Modeling the rider and frame as a single rigid body ignores this flexible coupling.
 In this analysis, we seek to understand the effect of the addition of these new degrees of freedom on the stable speed range of the bicycle.
 We examine the additional modes associated with the new degrees of freedom and how they impact the weave, capsize, and caster modes seen in the Whipple model.

 Methods
 -------